 DRAINAGE & STORMWATER

-Drainage within the Town of Mosman Park is an integral network for the efficient disposal of all stormwater from the roads, verges and other council controlled areas (runoff).
+Drainage within the Town of Mosman Park is an important network for the efficient disposal of all stormwater from the roads, verges and other Council-controlled areas (runoff).

 The Town has an extensive network made up of pits, pipes and sumps that work to dispose of the runoff.
-Should you observe one of the Towns’ pits overflowing on to verges or physically damaged, please contact our Customer Service Centre on (08) 9384 1633.
+Should you observe one of the Town's pits overflowing on to verges or physically damaged, please contact our Customer Service Centre on (08) 9383 6600.

 If you have a problem with flooding at your property that looks to be running into your land from the road or footpath, please take photos or video the water flow.
-This helps staff determine possible issues and causes, thus helping address any concerns of storm water from public land quicker.
+This helps our staff to determine possible issues and causes, thus helping address any concerns of stormwater from public land quicker.

 The Town of Mosman Park is responsible for the maintenance of all sealed/unsealed roads within Mosman Park (not including Stirling Highway, which is managed by Main Roads WA).
 Each year the Council adopts its budget with a portion of funds put aside for roads that require resurfacing the most, relative to their usage and status in the overall network of roads.
 These works are generally conducted from October to April in a fiscal year.

-Other road works the Town conducts is crack sealing (black lines along the road), patch/localised repairs, pothole repairs and full reconstructions (not very often).
-Should you notice any damage to the road, please contact our Customer Service Centre on (08) 9384 1633.
+Other road works that the Town conducts include crack sealing (black lines along the road), patch/localised repairs, pothole repairs and full reconstructions (not very often).
+Should you notice any damage to the road, please contact our Customer Service Centre on (08) 9383 6600.

-For all damage related to the Stirling Highway, please contact Main Roads WA on 138 138.
+For all damage related to Stirling Highway, please contact Main Roads WA on 138 138.